 The three doses of the six-in-one vaccine provide:

 - the first three doses of the vaccines against diphtheria, tetanus, whooping cough and polio

 - the second, third and fourth doses of the hepatitis B vaccine (the first dose is given at birth against hepatitis B alone).

-The final booster dose of Hib vaccine is given in combination with the single required dose of meningococcal C vaccine at 12 months of age.
+The final booster dose of Hib vaccine is given at 18 months of age.